 There are no redemption fees for the Funds.
+Effective on or about April 15, 2025, if you sell your units within 30 days of buying them, you may have to pay a short-term trading fee.
+See "Short-Term Trading" for details.
 You may have to pay your dealer a transfer-out fee for a transfer to another financial institution.